finbourne/lusid-sdk-csharp/sdk/docs/ScriptedTranslationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ScriptedTranslationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ScriptedTranslationApi>();
             var translateEntitiesRequest = new TranslateEntitiesRequest(); // TranslateEntitiesRequest | The entities to translate, along with identifiers for the script and (optional) dialect to use.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // TranslateEntitiesResponse result = apiInstance.TranslateEntities(translateEntitiesRequest, opts: opts);

                 // [EARLY ACCESS] TranslateEntities: Translate a collection of entities with a specified translation script.
                 TranslateEntitiesResponse result = apiInstance.TranslateEntities(translateEntitiesRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));